-Wasps v Leicester (Sun)
+Tigers' perfect record ends at Wasps

 |Gallagher Premiership

-Scrum-half Jack van Poortvliet and number eight Ollie Chessum both start, the only changes to the XV which began last week's blanking of Newcastle.
+However, Wasps showed much more adventure after the break and Jimmy Gopperth's boot edged them ahead.

-Tenth-placed Wasps have already been on the receiving end against Leicester this season, conceding eight tries in a 55-7 Premiership Rugby Cup mauling at the Coventry Building Society Arena in November.
+With time ticking down, Tigers mounted a late surge, but the hosts stood firm.

-And another victory for Leicester would be their 16th in all competitions this season, equalling a club record set in 1983-84.
+Steve Borthwick's Tigers turned up at the CBS Arena knowing a win would merit a 16th in all competitions this season, equalling a club record set in 1983-84.

-Jimmy Gopperth switches to centre to accommodate Atkinson's return, while Thomas Young could make his 150th Wasps appearance from the bench.
+Their opening 40 minutes suggested they would have no issues in matching that feat, despite the sin-binnings of Tommy Reffell and skipper Ellis Genge - the former for the off-the-ball tackle which brought Wasps a penalty try and the latter for a strike to the face of Francois Hougaard.

-Ryan Mills is also among the replacements and in contention to play his first game since a foot injury in September 2020.
+Wasps barely got out of their own half in that period as stand-off Ford kicked the visitors about smartly, although the England international's two misses from the tee would eventually prove costly.

 Wasps head coach Lee Blackett told BBC CWR:

-"That's one of the challenges of this competition, you play different opponents who play in different ways, and in different conditions.
+"It was built on a lot of emotion and a lot of energy, it was gritty, you had to scrap and fight and I thought our young half-backs the way they managed the game, which you have to do against Leicester, did really well.

-"I don't talk about form, I can't coach it, I can't grab hold of it.
-I'll concentrate on the things I can influence, I can't do anything about what Wasps do, what their coaches do, I'll leave that to them and just concentrate on trying to make my team better."
+"Probably it was the built up emotion of the last five minutes, when you go to the scrum and you've got young Zac [Nearchou] coming in.
+We know what happened against Harlequins, I think he's worked so hard on his game and it was great to see.
+That's when you see young guys come of age."

-Wasps: Crossdale; Hougaard, Spink, Gopperth, Bassett; Atkinson, Wolstenholme; West, Cruse, Toomaga-Allen, Fifita, Stooke, Barbeary, Shields (capt), Willis.
+Wasps: Crossdale; Hougaard, Spink, Gopperth, Bassett; Atkinson, Wolstenholme; Hislop, Cruse, Toomaga-Allen, Cardall, Stooke, Barbeary, Shields (capt), Willis.

-Replacements: Frost, Hislop, Alo, Cardall, Young, W Porter, Mills, Miller.
+Replacements: Frost, Nearchou, Alo, Gaskell, Young, W Porter, Mills, Miller.

 Leicester: Steward; Potter, Scott, Kelly, G Porter; Ford, Van Poortvliet; Genge (capt), Montoya, Cole, Green, Snyman, Wells, Reffell, Chessum.